NIST AI Risk Management Framework

 Protecting AI systems and data

-Security controls protecting AI systems from adversarial attacks, data poisoning, and model theft with privacy safeguards ensuring compliant data handling throughout AI lifecycle.
+Security controls protecting AI systems from adversarial attacks, data poisoning, and model theft with privacy safeguards making sure compliant data handling throughout AI lifecycle.

 Human Oversight & Control